Muchas gracias. Mosan es también en el Calendario Navideño de la Sostenibilidad! en Español por supuesto!

 The MoSan developemt is made possible through the kind support of: GIZ, IDIN, USAID, Creative Hub, Climate-KIC and is part of the CEWAS program.
 The project received the Bestform Award 2013, and the Hans-Sauer Social Design Award 2015.

-MoSan is a user-friendly and affordable urine diverting dry-toilet (UDDT) that delivers safe and dignified sanitation.
-The light-weight toilet can be used in a convenient place, inside private homes or in existing infrastructure.
+MoSan offers a user-friendly urine diverting dry-toilet (UDDT) for private in-home use.
+The light-weight toilet is prefabricated, optimized for stacking, shipping and transport.
 With its elegant design the toilet becomes a status symbol, thereby raising awareness and demand for hygienic sanitation.

 Feces and urine are separated into removable containers, which allow easy and convenient collection and transport in areas with poor infrastructure.
-The separation simplifies the handling (reduction of treatable waste to 10%) and enables excreta recycling.
-All components are durable and long-lasting and can be stacked and shipped in a space-efficient manner.
+The separation simplifies the handling (reduction of treatable waste by 90%) and enables excreta recycling.
+All components are durable and long-lasting.
 Cleaning and handling is convenient and different colors and designs are available.

 The sanitation service includes training for users, health promotion, collection of excreta and maintenance.
 The service is market-based and offers job opportunities for the local community.
 There is a variety of treatment and reuse opportunities including: composting, anaerobic digestion, or the production of fuel-briquettes.
 Depending on local demand, infrastructure, and know-how the service can be adapted.
 We offer to design the service using design thinking and participatory methods.